Perrotin Family Reunites for First Time in 112 Years

 Charles Jacques Francois Perrotin and Catherine O’Grady, New York City, 1884

 Since childhood, I had been told that my great-great grandfather, Charles Jacques Francois Perrotin, and my Irish great-great grandmother, Catherine O’Grady, left France in a hurry in about 1836.
-It seems that at the time, all young able-bodied French men, when they turned 18, were required to serve in the military.
+At that time, all young able-bodied French men were required to serve in the military after their 18th birthday.
 For whatever his reasons, Charles Jacques Francois decided he would not serve, and our generations-old family story went that he and Catherine decided to go to America.
 But there was a hitch: they couldn’t afford to buy two tickets, so they bought passage for Catherine and she smuggled Charles on board in a mattress.

 Our family story continued that Charles (who became known as simply “Francois” after arriving in America), went to Niagara Falls and had a son, my great-grandfather, Francisco Perrotin.
-We were told that at some point the family moved to Veracruz State, on Mexico’s east coast, and settled in Orizaba, where Francisco married and had my grandmother, Maria Angela Catalina Perrotin and her brothers and sister.
+We were told that at some point the family moved to Veracruz State, on Mexico’s east coast, and settled in Orizaba.
+It was there that young Francisco married María Amaro, and they had two sons and two daughters, one of then being my grandmother, Maria Angela Catalina Perrotin.

 It was a romantic tale, one that everyone in our family knew and loved to tell.
 My grandmother and my great-aunt Blanca were especially proud to be Perrotins.
 We didn’t know much else about our beloved ancestors, just that there was something special about them.